Capacity Building

 Location: Uppsala University

-Course instructors: Lianne Colonna, Stockholm University, Katja de Vries, Uppsala University, Matilda Arvidsson, Gothenburg University, Ana Nordberg, Lund University.
+Course coordinator: Lianne Colonna, Stockholm University, Katja de Vries, Uppsala University, Matilda Arvidsson, Gothenburg University, Ana Nordberg, Lund University.

 Potential “specialization topics”